Note

 argument with the optional values width,color,style.

-In the example below, the pen width is set to 5p
+In the example below, the pen width is set to 5p, and with black as the

 fig = pygmt.Figure()